katiemcconnell/ICS-209-PLUS_spatiotemporal_linkage/README.md

 ## Description of the Data
 This repository stores source codes that link wildfire records from the ICS-209-PLUS dataset to commonly-used spatial (counties, census tracts, and census block groups) and temporal (quarters, years) units in the United States from 1999 to 2020.
 Data are integrated from administrative records retained in the U.S. National Incident Management System/Incident Command System ICS-209 Incident Status Summary Forms, and fire burn footprints taken from the [Monitoring Trends in Burn Severity (MTBS)](https://www.mtbs.gov/) database and the [FIRED CONUS + AK](https://scholar.colorado.edu/concern/datasets/nv935382p) database.
 The final data produced by these codes are available [here](https://figshare.com/articles/dataset/ICS209-PLUS_Cleaned_databases/8048252/10).

 The ICS-209-PLUS spatiotemporal linkage allows researchers to observe wildfire characteristics and impact metrics at the Incident-GEOID-Quarter-Year level.
 In this way, they are distinct from the primary ICS-209-PLUS incident tables, which report wildfire characteristics and impact metrics at the Incident-level and daily report-level.
 The ICS-209-PLUS spatiotemporal linkage is designed primarily for social and health science researchers who aim to examine wildfire metrics in tandem with relevant social data (e.g. U.S. Census, American Community Survey, etc.).
-For example, see [McConnell _et al_ 2021.](https://www.clevelandfed.org/en/newsroom-and-events/publications/working-papers/2021-working-papers/wp-2129-effects-of-wildfire-destruction-on-migration.aspx) We strongly recommend that users read the full data documentation in the corresponding publication (St. Denis *et al.* Under Review).
+For example, see [McConnell _et al_ 2021.](https://www.clevelandfed.org/en/newsroom-and-events/publications/working-papers/2021-working-papers/wp-2129-effects-of-wildfire-destruction-on-migration.aspx) We strongly recommend that users read the full data documentation in the corresponding publication (St. Denis *et al.* Accepted).
 Understanding details on the association of wildfire metrics with spatial and temporal units within the same incident is critical for appropriate data use.

   <br />